fernandonaime/bluething/README.md

     Automated software patching
     CLI warning banners

-Installation
+Execution

-To install the application, execute the following command:
+To execute the application, run the following command on the terminal with sudo priviledge: python3 main.py

-bash

-python3 main.py

 Usage

     Users interact with the application through the terminal or CLI.
-    For Ubuntu 20.04 workstations, a GUI prototype is available.
+    For Ubuntu 20.04 workstations, a GUI prototype is available and under testing.

 Dependencies